Mast3rChief/PythonQStationController/README.md

 #Q Station Controller

+# Due to some bugs in the code the app doesn't work at the moment.
+Will be fixed soon.

 This is a small python script with a GUI to control your Belleds Q Station and Bulbs.
 At the moment it is possible to connect to the Belleds Q Station and control the connected Bulbs.
 You can change the bulbs name, color and brightness.

 ##Instructions